 An academic transcript and a financial record are kept for each student indefinitely.
 The academic transcript provides a complete history of course final letter grades.
 The financial record chronicles a student's tuition charges, payments, refunds, and financial transactions.
 Students receive final letter grades on an official report card at the completion of each term.
 It is the college's policy that no personal or academic information will be released without the student's written consent.
 This policy has been derived from the Family Education Rights and Privacy Act of 1974 (FERPA).
-To receive a transcript, a written request accompanied by a \$5 fee should be sent to the college.
+To receive a transcript, a written request through www.parchment.com may be made along with a \$15 fee per copy.
 Students have the right to: